-The Company is managed under the direction of a Board of Directors currently composed of nine members, six of whom the Board has determined are independent under the rules of the listing standards for the Nasdaq Global Market (the "Nasdaq Rules") and the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-If all of the nominees named in this proxy statement are elected, six of the nine directors will continue to be independent under the Nasdaq Rules.
+The Company is managed under the direction of a Board of Directors currently composed of nine members, eight of whom the Board has determined are independent under the rules of the listing standards for the Nasdaq Global Market (the "Nasdaq Rules") and the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Following the Annual Meeting, the Board will be composed of six members.
+If all of the Nominees are elected, five of the six directors will be independent following the Annual Meeting under the Nasdaq Rules and the Exchange Act.

 Board members are expected to attend each Board meeting and each meeting of any committee on which such Board member serves and they are encouraged to attend the Annual Meeting of Stockholders.
-The Board of Directors met four times in 2009.
-Each incumbent director attended at least 75% of the total number of meetings of the Board of Directors and of each committee on which he or she served during 2009.
-Each incumbent director except Mr. Renken attended the 2009 annual meeting.
-Stockholders or other interested parties may communicate with members of the Board of Directors individually or with the Board of Directors as a whole by sending a letter to the appropriate director or the Board of Directors in care of the Secretary of the Company at the address shown below under "-Communications with the Board of Directors."
+The Board of Directors met four times in 2011.
+Each incumbent director attended at least 75% of the total number of meetings of the Board of Directors and of each committee on which he or she served during 2011.
+Each incumbent director attended the 2011 annual meeting.
+Stockholders or other interested parties may communicate with members of the Board of Directors individually or with the Board of Directors as a whole by sending a letter to the appropriate director or the Board of Directors in care of the Secretary of the Company at the address shown below under "- Communications with the Board of Directors."